-The Reminders app has seen significant improvements with iOS 13 and iOS 14.
-Earlier it was a simple application with basic functionalities.
-Now, Reminders is laden with robust features that let you add subtasks, images, and more! iOS 14.5 even lets you print reminders and sort them accordingly.
+The Reminders app has seen significant improvements with iOS 13 and later versions.
+Earlier, it was a simple application with basic functionalities.
+But it now has robust features that let you add subtasks, images, and more!
+Besides, you can also print reminders and sort them accordingly.

 - How to create a reminder on iPhone or iPad

 - Use quick toolbar to add notifications and more to reminder

 - How to group Reminders using tags in iOS 15

 - How to create subtasks in Reminders on iPhone or iPad

 - Complete a reminder